PittNAIL/pittnail.github.io/content/projects/index.md

 title = "Projects"
 +++

+### Fairness and Algorithmic Bias in Artificial Intelligence

+The ubiquity of deep learning in our daily lives has demonstrated the need for [fair AI][fairai].
+This research effort attempts to design and engineer models and algorithms for fair Artificial Intelligence.

+- Project Lead: [David Oniani][david]

+---

 ### AI-driven Precision Rehabilitation

 The AI-driven Precision Rehabilitation models will be able to recommend rehabilitation strategies